Chillibreeze is a company built on values. This sounds like a catchphrase, but it’s not.

 The desire to improve came very naturally to me.
 That, coupled with my intellectual curiosity, was a good combination that helped me look at things differently and made me try to find new ways to approach things.

 One common occurrence during the early days were the instances when there would be a requirement that would be completely new to us.
 Most often than not, I would be able to deliver something similar to what the customer wanted but my process of achieving it was not always the proper way.
 For example, once I was required to plot a chart with primary and secondary axes.
 I did not know how to do it so I “cheated” by having 2 charts or manually adding a second axis over the chart.
-I later learnt how to do it right!
+I later learned how to do it right!

 In most cases, I would not be able to do research and still meet deadlines the same day so I would deliver what I had completed while always being frank about my capabilities.
 But I also gave my word that I would learn and improve the next time a similar requirement comes along.
 And I would do it too.